 ``I try to get the house in order, arrange power of attorney and make sure my will is up to date,″ Butcher said. ``I want to be over there with a clear conscience in case something happens.″

-Butcher’s 421st Fighter Squadron out of Sand Hill Air Force Base north of Salt Lake City is among the many reinforcements shipping out to help U.S. forces attack Iraq.
+Butcher’s 421st Fighter Squadron out of Sand Hill Air Force Base north of Salt Lake City is among the many reinforcements shipping out to help U.S. forces fighting Iraq.

 ``It’s tough, no matter what time of year I go, but they were ready for this,″ said Sgt.
 Stacey Worsley, who has a wife and two children. ``We’ll just have to do Christmas when I get home.″

-The departure so close to the holidays was also tough for Army Spc.
+The departure so close to the holidays is also tough for Spc.
 Nicole Denson, who is among the 135 people being shipped from North Carolina.
 She is leaving her son behind as she heads overseas for the first time.

 ``But as long as I’m making a difference, that’s a good thing,″ Denson said.

 At Langley Air Force Base in Virginia, 105 members of the 1st Fighter Wing were leaving Friday, including Col. Hawk Carlisle who had just arrived in the Gulf last month when President Clinton decided at the last minute against striking Iraq.

 ``We’re going in to back up and reinforce what’s already been accomplished,″ said Carlisle. ``We think something positive will come out of this, instead of just going over there and being spun around.″

 In Texas, nearly 800 troops from Fort Bliss near El Paso said their goodbyes.
 Other Texas units heading out Friday included members from Dyess Air Force Base in Abilene and Kelly Air Force Base near San Antonio.

 More than 100 men and women stationed at McGuire Air Force Base in New Jersey departed, mostly from the 621st Air Mobility Operations Group.